theillusivedev42/Drivechain-Launcher/README.md

 This will create a production-ready build in the `build/` directory.

+Built releases can be downloaded at [releases.drivechain.info](https://releases.drivechain.info) under the "drivechain-launcher" section.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.